rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

   #figure(
     box(stroke: 1pt+black)[
     #image("../../Images/Backend.jpg",width: 120mm)],
-    caption: [Backend PCB],
+    caption: [_Backend PCB_],
   ) <backend>
 ]

-The _backend PCB_ is the central power and control module of Thermomix#super[#sym.trademark.registered] TM7.
+The _backend PCB_ is the central power and control module of _Thermomix#super[#sym.trademark.registered] TM7_.
 It handles mains voltage input, performs power factor correction and DC conversion, controls the motor and heater through embedded microcontrollers, and manages all sensor and actuator interfaces @CoSyBackEndPCB2025.
 The board brings together high voltage switching devices (IGBTs, MOSFETs, TRIACs), multiple microcontrollers for real time control and communication, and various passive components such as capacitors, inductors, and resistors that handle filtering, regulation, and signal conditioning.

-The backend is a multilayer FR4 assembly measuring 220 mm × 165.5 mm and 1.6 mm thick.
+The _backend_ is a multilayer FR4 assembly measuring 220 mm × 165.5 mm and 1.6 mm thick.
 Its layout balances competing needs where high current traces and large power components generate concentrated heat that must be managed, while sensitive analog and digital circuits need careful grounding and EMI suppression.
-This design complexity makes the backend a good representative of modern mixed signal power electronics assemblies found in household appliances.
+This design complexity makes the _backend_ a good representative of modern mixed signal power electronics assemblies found in household appliances.

-The backend plays a critical role in system reliability.
+The _backend_ plays a critical role in system reliability.
 Motor speed commands, heater regulation, and safety interlocks all depend on it working continuously.
 Solder joint fatigue, capacitor degradation, or any interconnect failure can cause functional loss.
 The board experiences mechanical vibration from motor imbalance and blade interaction with liquid, as well as thermal cycling from heater operation, which makes it an ideal test specimen for validating accelerated vibration methods.
 Its internal resonances, mass distribution, and mounting constraints represent the kinds of complex boundary conditions encountered in real product qualification.
-This means findings from testing this component can be directly applied to other assemblies within the TM7 and similar appliances.
+This means findings from testing this component can be directly applied to other assemblies within the _TM7_ and similar appliances.

 == Problem statement

 Modern consumer appliances must survive years of intensive use while maintaining performance and safety standards.
-Products like Thermomix#super[#sym.trademark.registered] TM7 experience complex loading patterns including internal vibration from motor operation, thermal cycling from heating elements, and external transport stresses.
+Products like _Thermomix#super[#sym.trademark.registered] TM7_ experience complex loading patterns including internal vibration from motor operation, thermal cycling from heating elements, and external transport stresses.
 These combined loads gradually accumulate fatigue damage that can eventually cause component failure.

 To ensure reliability, manufacturers develop comprehensive endurance testing profiles that validate products against their intended service life.
-For the TM7, Vorwerk employs a combined vibration and thermal endurance profile designed to replicate 4,000 field hours of operation.
+For the _TM7_, _Vorwerk_ employs a combined vibration and thermal endurance profile designed to replicate 4,000 field hours of operation.
 However, executing this complete profile on complex assemblies requires substantial time and resources, creating development bottlenecks that limit design iteration and delay product improvements.

 This fundamental challenge drives the need for accelerated testing methodologies that preserve essential damage mechanisms while dramatically reducing validation time.
 This thesis develops such a methodology using advanced signal processing and fatigue damage equivalence principles.
 The approach reproduces field representative fatigue damage and operational loads in laboratory settings while compressing testing duration by orders of magnitude.
-Using the TM7 backend PCB as a case study, the methodology demonstrates broad applicability to complex electronic assemblies in consumer appliances.
+Using the _TM7 backend PCB_ as a case study, the methodology demonstrates broad applicability to complex electronic assemblies in consumer appliances.

 == Endurance profile for Thermomix#super[#sym.trademark.registered] TM7
-Vorwerk has developed an endurance testing profile for the Thermomix#super[#sym.trademark.registered] TM7 based on usage patterns observed in earlier product generations @Vorwerk2025HALT.
+_Vorwerk_ has developed an endurance testing profile for the _Thermomix#super[#sym.trademark.registered] TM7_ based on usage patterns observed in earlier product generations @Vorwerk2025HALT.
 In normal household use, the appliance experiences a characteristic distribution of motor speeds and heating temperatures over a lifetime of roughly 4,000 hours.
 To ensure that laboratory testing remains representative of real operation, the qualification profile was designed to reproduce this same distribution.

 Field data was analysed to understand how often each speed level is used, how long it typically remains active, and what temperature ranges are associated with these operating modes.
 Each mode was then assigned a proportional share of the total usage time so that the cumulative exposure during the test reflects actual customer behaviour.